bpfingston/auth-api/README.md

 ## Talk about your routes

 routes:
     - SignIn:
         - validate user
         - HTTP POST
     - SignUp:
         - Create a new Username and Password
         - HTTP POST
-    - Secret
+    - Secret:
         - Its a secret, can you keep it?
         - HTTP GET
-    - Users
+    - Users:
         - permissions for individual users.
         - HTTP GET